 Global business is more than trade between companies located in distinct countries; indeed, that concept is already outdated.
 Intercultural and international business focuses less on the borders that separate people and more on the communication that brings them together.
 Business communication values clear, concise interaction that promotes efficiency and effectiveness.
-Effective teams and groups are the core of this interaction.
-You may perceive your role as a communicator within a specific city, business or organization, but you need to be aware that your role crosses cultures, languages, value and legal systems, and borders.
+You may perceive your role as a business communicator within a specific city, business, or organization, but you need to be aware that your role crosses cultures, languages, value and legal systems, and borders.